fardeen9983/Ultimate-Dux/Languages/Ruby/Basics/Readme.md

 Ruby has in-built features to read and write to file.
 We can read data from file as input and write data to files.

+## Error Handling

+Many a times we may write code mistakenly whcich results in an error and crashes our application.
+It is not only important to handle these errors but its also very crucial to performance of our application.

+Ruby has inbuilt feature fo cathcing errors where we enclose a block of code and catch all possible errors generated in it and handle them and let the code after the block resume execution thus also maintaining code execution

 ## References

 1. [Ruby Programming Language - Full Course](https://www.youtube.com/watch?v=t_ispmWmdjY)